wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/queries-and-procedures.md

 WaveMaker supports creating **custom database queries** to address data access scenarios that are not covered by standard CRUD operations.
 Queries allow you to retrieve, filter, aggregate, and modify data across one or more database tables.

-Each saved query is automatically exposed as a **REST API**, which can be consumed by application widgets, variables, or external clients.
+Each saved query is automatically exposed as a **REST API**, which can be consumed by application components, variables, or external clients.

 ---